robbiezhang/aci-connector-k8s/README.md

 ```
 ### Windows Support

 Use the canary build specified above and you will see two connectors deployed as nodes on your Kubernetes cluster.
-Node select to aci-connector-0 for Linux ACI deployments and to aci-connector-1 for windows ACI deployments.
+Node select to aci-connector-0 for Linux ACI deployments and to aci-connector-1 for Windows ACI deployments.

 ```console
 $ kubectl get nodes